vacuumlabs/react-custom-validation/README.md

 Code of the examples is located in `pages/example/` directory.

-Example 1 illustrates the usage of this library in a very simple case.
-It is highly recommended to review and understand the code of example 1, as it can help to understand this documentation and basic features of this library.
+Examples 1 and 2 illustrate the usage of this library in very simple cases.
+It is highly recommended to review and understand the code of these examples, as it can help to understand this documentation and basic features of this library.

-Example 2 is more complicated and is used to show that this library can be used even when the requirements are more complex (e.g. when one wants to dynamically add and remove fields).
-The user is encouraged to review the code of example 2 if they want to create more complex validated forms.
+Example 3 is more complicated and is used to show that this library can be used even when the requirements are more complex (e.g. when one wants to dynamically add and remove fields).
+The user is encouraged to review the code of example 3 if they want to create more complex validated forms.

 ## Basic Usage